soberich/marvel/README.md

+#The Goal

+The goal of this (__JVM ecosystem__) POC is to run the same production-ready source code in multiple runtimes without suffering from any portablitity issues.
+This will help to understand which "best practices" in writing common Spring-Boot-ish microservice application are really portable and at the same time are not an overkill.
+As a simple example - using one annotaations instead another may where one may be used by more frameworks and runtimes, or the opposite - avoiding vendor-locking by removing most/all vendor specific imports, etc.
+Current repository source-tree already uses quite a bleeding edge setup for JVM ecosystem.

 ### Stack
  0. Java 14 with `preview`s enabled, Kotlin `1.4.M-1`.
 Compilation and release tagret are `Java 14` for Java and `Java 13` (highest available) for Kotlin.
  1. [Arrow-kt](https://arrow-kt.io/) ([lesser](https://arrow-kt.io/docs/0.10/optics/dsl/) in recent versions, just annotation processor, will be fully fledged in future works)